IBM/evote/README.md

 * #### Update application connection
-  - Copy the connection profile you downloaded into [server folder](server)
+  - Copy the connection profile you downloaded into [server folder](./web-app/server)
   - Rename the connection profile you downloaded **ibpConnection.json**
   - Update the [config.json](server/config.json) file with:
     - `ibpConnection.json`.
     - The <b>enroll id</b> and <b>enroll secret</b> for your app admin, which we earlier provided as `app-admin` and `app-adminpw`.
     - The orgMSP ID, which we provided as `votermsp`.
-    - The caName, which can be found in your connection json file under "organization" -> "org1msp" -> certificateAuthorities".
+    - The caName, which can be found in your connection json file under "organization" -> "votermsp" -> certificateAuthorities".
 This would be like an IP address and a port.
-This is circled in red above.
+You should also use the `https` version of the certificateAuthorities line.
+    - The peerName, which can be found in your connection json file under "organization" -> "votermsp" -> peers".
+This would be like an IP address and a port.
     - The username you would like to register.
     - Update gateway discovery to `{ enabled: true, asLocalhost: false }` to connect to IBP.